Updated 11:00 AM 11/30/20

 - Hartford and Tolland Counties: Foodshare is continuing to supply food to partner food pantries and meal programs, but it is recommended that you call a specific site to make sure they are still open.
 More information is available here and the mobile pantry schedule is here.

-- Foodshare has also extended their distribution at Rentschler Field through September.
-Starting in September, distribution will happen on Tuesdays, Wednesdays, and Thursdays from 8:30am to 12pm.
+- Foodshare has also extended their distribution at Rentschler Field through December 22, 2020.
+Distribution will take place on Tuesdays and Thursdays from 8:30am to noon.